17 Nov East Sussex wedding photography Southover Grange and Barcombe

 Lewes has to be one of the prettiest towns in England to get married – or to do anything, for that matter.
-I must have photographed at least a dozen weddings in Lewes and the surrounding villages, so I had to smile when Aïcha and Dan said they were planning to walk from The Shelleys Hotel, where they were getting ready, down the steep cobbled streets to their Southover Grange wedding ceremony.
+I must have photographed at least a dozen weddings in Lewes and the surrounding villages, and I loved Aïcha and Dan’s plan to walk from The Shelleys Hotel to their Southover Grange wedding ceremony.
 There’s something indescribably wonderful about a wedding party snaking its way through ancient streets on a summer’s morning.

-For a documentary wedding photographer like me, it was pure joy to go from the Georgian charm of The Shelleys Hotel, where Dan was getting ready with his daughter and best man, down to the grandeur of Southover Grange and its beautiful walled flower garden.
+For a documentary wedding photographer like me, it was pure joy to go from the Georgian charm of The Shelleys Hotel to the grandeur of Southover Grange.
+It has one of the most beautiful walled flower gardens I’ve seen.
 Oh, and it helped a lot that Aïcha and Dan were one of the most relaxed and fun couples I’ve ever photographed.